 By now you have determined that you need to join a social media community, such as LinkedIn, Facebook, Twitter, Pinterest, Instagram, forums, your blog, etc. Whichever social media tool you choose, ensure you spend a lot of time with it.
 Begin with one to keep it from being overwhelming.
 Build up your personal account, have conversations with people, and become acquainted with them.
 What are their expectations?

-A part of this process is where you create an online persona that’s likeable and trustworthy in this new community.
+A part of this process is where you create an online persona that’s likable and trustworthy in this new community.
 Don’t misrepresent yourself though.
 You may also put aside certain topics such as religion, politics, or social topics which are too contentious, and may scare people away.
 If you’re a jerk, people will not do business with you.

 If you’re on another social media site trying to get people to visit yours, don’t repeatedly ask them to visit, that’s just annoying.
 You can discreetly post the link at the end of your conversation as a footer though.